 A more effective approach is one that allows you to satisfy your cravings in controlled portions.

 Research from Alabama found that when overweight women ate small desserts four times a week, they lost 9 more pounds than those who enjoyed a larger splurge whenever they wanted.

 The small sweets provide the psychological edge that allows you to stay motivated, without derailing your eating plan.

 Within any diet, 10 to 20 percent of your calories can be directed toward a little treat.
 The key is watching the portion size (yes, always tricky), so that a cup of ice cream doesn’t turn into an all-night feast at the 24-hour buffet.
-Or in many situations, putting yourself in a position where you have the support to make sure that those types of binges are harder to occur.
+Or, in many situations, putting yourself in a position where you have the support to make sure that those types of binges are harder to occur.

-Learn your limits.
-Understand your triggers.
-And build a system that helps you succeed.
-But don’t remove all the foods you love.
-It’s a common recipe for disaster and one of the most common reason why so many diets actually fail.
+But, if you want the highest likelihood of weight loss success that lats, then don’t remove all the foods you love.
+It’s one of the most common reasons why so many diets fail.